wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 service_deregistered_event
 --------------------------

-The service_deregistered_event is sent when a service is started.
+The service_deregistered_event is sent when a service is stopped.

 * routing key: service.deregistered.<service_name>
 * event specific data: a dictionary with 3 keys